 The We Care Solar Suitcase was specifically chosen for its simplicity and durability.
-The user friendly units come with easy instructions and require no maintenance beyond the occasional cleaning of panels.
+The user friendly units come with simple instructions and require no maintenance beyond the occasional cleaning of panels.
 Their simple composition of high quality parts guarantees standardized off-grid solar and battery power capable of standing up to the heavy demands of the clinics.By having a standard design, Power Up Gambia can keep spare parts on hand and train Gambian technicians to do most of the necessary repairs.

 With 58 solar suitcases installed in clinics in and around The Gambia, there are specific actions that are going to be taking place.
 By continuing to work with the Ministry of Health, a status report will be conducted to gain insight of how the suitcases are performing in the clinics.
 Regarding maintenance, batteries are in need of a replacement, some are over five years old.

 The implications of widespread access to Solar Suitcases is monumental.
 Midwives will be able to see when delivering babies during the night.
 Doctors and nurses will be able to monitor fetuses in utero.
 When an emergency referral to a hospital is needed, the nurses have the ability to call for help.
 For clinics that have never had access to electricity, these suitcases are a complete game changer– and literal life saver.